 Students who have completed one semester of full-time study at a college or university in the United States may transfer to James Madison University with the understanding that they must submit the International Student Adviser's Report (ISAR) as part of the application.
 The Office of International Admissions will furnish the ISAR to you during the application process.

 Once accepted, please see your current Responsible Officer (RO), in your International Office to inform your school of your intention to transfer to JMU.
 Your record will then be released to JMU.
 Once your current school official releases your record to us, our Office of International Student and Scholar Services can issue you a DS-2019 under our sponsorship.
 The following steps will assist you in the process:

 - After your acceptance into JMU make an appointment with your current Responsible Officer (RO) to inform him/her that you plan to transfer;

 - If you have been accepted to more than one university/college, you need to decide on only one school.
 This particular university's name needs to be documented in SEVIS at your current school;

 - When you are sure you want to transfer to JMU, your RO must enter a "release date" from your present school, selecting JMU as the transfer school.
 The "release date" is usually the last day of your session at the current school;

 - If you are an undergraduate student, you must submit the enrollment deposit of $250 to JMU as per Admission's instructions if you have not already done so;

-- After the deposit has been received and the release date has arrived, JMU can issue you a new SEVIS Ds-2019 showing the transfer of the F-1 visa sponsorship.
+- After the deposit has been received and the release date has arrived, JMU can issue you a new SEVIS DS-2019 showing the transfer of the J-1 visa sponsorship.
 Your new JMU SEVIS DS-2019 will be mailed to you.
 (Please note that you can cancel a transfer request only before the "release date")

 Transferring out of JMU